 Your acceptance rate is the percent of ride requests you accept.
-We use acceptance rates to keep passenger wait times as short as possible.
+We use acceptance rates to determine driver eligibility for incentives (like Power Driver Bonus or Average Hourly Guarantees) and help keep passenger wait times short.

-Specifically, this rate is the number of unique ride requests you’ve accepted and completed, either by successfully dropping off passengers or marking passengers as “no show.”
+Specifically, your acceptance rate is the number of unique ride requests you’ve accepted and completed, either by successfully dropping off passengers or marking passengers as 'no show.'
 Rider cancellations don't count against your acceptance rate.

 |Total ride requests|

-- Rides cancelled because of an incorrect number of passengers (that is, when a passenger shows up with more friends than indicated in the app) are considered “no show”
+Rides canceled because of an incorrect number of passengers (like when a passenger shows up with more friends than indicated in the app) are considered 'no show.'

 |50 Rides completed||= 94% Acceptance rate|